LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

   - **Scan Path**: The folder path to scan for Object instances.
 Use this to narrow your search and improve scan times.
   - **Show Progress Bar**: Display a progress bar during Object scanning.
   - **Root Prefabs Only**: Scan only for Components that are directly attached to root Prefab assets.
 When enabled nested Objects and their Components will be ignored.
 If disabled it's recommended to enable "Show Asset Path" to provide insight on which root asset you're changing.
+  - **Excluded Paths**: Folders to exclude from asset scanning.
+Paths are case-insensitive and recursive.
+Must start from the root of the Unity project.
+Example: `Assets/MyFolder` or `Packages/MyPackage/`.
+Types discovered via Assembly "Scan Option" are included even if all their instances are in excluded folders.
+Rescan after changing exclusions.
+  - **Excluded Full Type Names**: Full type names and namespaces to exclude from scanning.
+Types are case-insensitive and recursive.
+Example: `MyNamespace.MyScriptableObject`.
+Rescan after changing exclusions.
 - **Searching**: Settings for searching Objects.
   - **Case Sensitive**: Search for Objects using exact letter casing.
   - **Starts With**: Search for Objects that start with the search text entered.